What you need to know. Always check with your accountant/tax counsel because even though you want this to be tax advice, this isn't tax advice.

 Set Up Bookkeeping and Stay Consistent.

 One way to try to stay ahead of the curve is making sure you're keeping timely and accurate records.
 Thankfully, once again technology is coming in with the win to help us out.
-Quickbooks Self Employed and Xero Tax Touch are relatively easy to use, low cost apps/programs that can help you stay on top of this.
+Quickbooks Self Employed is a relatively easy to use, low cost app/program that can help you stay on top of this.

 Honestly, guys.
 Just imagine back in the day, when people had to use an actual fucking ledger to keep track of all of the sales made and the expenses paid out.
 Think about pre-calculator days.
 I'm just bringing this up to give you perspective and to motivate you to take the relatively easy steps to setting up bookkeeping for your side hustle.
 Take advantage of the tools available to you.